zeldaret/botw/README.md

     * If there are still minor differences left, add a `// NON_MATCHING: ` comment to explain what is wrong and add a `?` at the end of the mangled function name in the CSV.
     * For major differences (lots of entirely red/green/blue lines in the diff), add a `!` at the end of the function name.

-10. Reformat the code with clang-format.
+10. Before opening a PR, reformat the code with clang-format and run `tools/check.py`.

 ### Non-inlined functions